jemstelos/obsidian-media-notes/README.md

 -   [ ] Support for jumping to timestamp link via https://github.com/mrjackphil/obsidian-jump-to-link
 -   [ ] Drag to resize media player frame
 -   [ ] Hotkey to toggle focus onto video and use YouTube hotkeys
+-   [ ] Support for other media content providers

-If you'd like to provide feedback or suggestions for improvements, please use this [form](https://forms.gle/6DK61u5XMfAKwwwp9)
+If you'd like to provide feedback or suggestions for improvements, please use this [form](https://forms.gle/6DK61u5XMfAKwwwp9).

+Recent Updates

+-   Improve bookmarklet to pause YouTube video and resume from the same spot in Obsidian
+-   Support newlines and YouTube url in timestamp templates

 ## Support